PentagonToy/SmartSim-CSC/README.md

 7. checks Python package dependencies
 8. verifies required build artifacts
 9. runs CPU validation automatically, or GPU validation when an allocated GPU is visible

+The OpenFOAM integration is built separately after the native SmartRedis library has been installed.

 For a GPU profile installed without an allocated GPU, the installer completes normally and prints the command that should later be run on a GPU compute node: